qyz3112746/Blaster/README.md

 # Blaster
 A UE5.1 Mutliplayer FPS learnning project.

-The Learning notes in the "Plugin.pdf" and "Blaster.pdf".
+The Learning notes in the "Plugin.pdf" and "Blaster.pdf" in Chinese.

 To download this project, use "git lfs clone https://github.com/qyz3112746/Blaster.git"